GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 [ch:overview]

 Users who wish to create their own *GMT* application based on the API must make sure their program goes through the steps below; details for each step will be revealed in the following chapter.
 We have kept the API simple: In addition to the *GMT* modules, there are only 20 public functions to become familiar with, but most applications will only use a small subset of this selection.
 Functions either return an integer error code (when things go wrong; otherwise it is set to GMT\_OK (0)), or they return a void pointer to a *GMT* resources (or NULL if things go wrong).
 In either case the API will report what the error is.
 The layout here assumes you wish to use data in memory as input sources; if the data are simply command-line files then things simplify considerably.

 #.
 Initialize a new *GMT* session with ``GMT_Create_Session``, which
    allocates a hidden *GMT* API control structure and returns an opaque pointer to it.
 This pointer is the first argument to all subsequent *GMT* API function calls within the session.

 #.
 For each intended call to a *GMT* module, several steps are involved:

-   #.
+   a.
 Register input sources and output destination with
       ``GMT_Register_IO``.

-   #.
+   b.
 Each resource registration generates a unique ID number.
 For
       memory resources, we embed these numbers in unique filenames of the form “@GMTAPI@-######”.
 When *GMT* i/o library functions encounter such filenames they extract the ID and make a connection to the corresponding resource.
 Multiple table data or text sources are combined into a single virtual source for *GMT* modules to operate on.
 In contrast, CPT, Grid, and Image resources are operated on individually.

-   #.
+   c.
 Enable data import once all registrations are complete.

-   #.
+   d.
 Read data into memory.
 You may choose to read everything at once
       or read record-by-record (tables only).

-   #.
+   e.
 Prepare required arguments and call the *GMT* module you wish to
       use.

-   #.
+   f.
 Process any results returned to memory via pointers rather than
       written to files.

-   #.
+   g.
 Destroy the resources allocated by *GMT* modules to hold results,
       or let the garbage collector do this automatically at the end of the module and at the end of the session.